-If you can provide your online customers with a convenient and easy way to make a purchase or decision while they are laying upside down on the couch, or waiting for the bus or on the toilet 😳 then you will both benefit from a well-functioning mobile website.
+Is your mobile website a beautiful bouquet of information or is it an overgrown garden that's difficult to navigate?
+If you can provide your online customers with a convenient and easy way to make a purchase while they are lying upside down on the couch, or waiting for the bus (or even waiting on the toilet 😳), then everyone will benefit from your well-functioning mobile website.

 2. Make sure your website is responsive